 - They are the main supporting pieces for specific topics discussed on your website.

 - Written like guides or ebooks, they cover the basics of a particular topic.

 - They discuss related subtopics throughout, which are outlined using headings and subheadings.

 All the internal linking involved drives more SEO advantages.
 The pillar page’s authority increases when 20+ other posts, articles, videos, webinars, infographics, and other content link back to it.
 Plus, visitors remain on your site longer, too, clicking to and fro and among all the related content that interests them.

 A pillar page is a brightly shining sun.
 Google is irresistibly drawn to its light.
 All the linked blog posts and other content revolve around it like planets and stars.
-(Everybody who isn’t you and me can be space junk.)

-Why Create Pillar Pages?
+Why Should Legal Technology Vendors Write Pillar Pages?